AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 # Visual Learning Ophys Dataset Overview

-The Visual Learning dataset was generated using in vivo 2-photon calcium imaging (also called optical physiology, or "ophys") to measure the activity of inhibitory neurons in the primary visual cortex of mice while they learned a go/no-go visual change detection task.
+The Visual Learning dataset was generated using in vivo {term}`Two-photon calcium imaging` to measure the activity of inhibitory neurons in the {term}`primary visual cortex` of mice while they learned a go/no-go [visual change detection task](change_detection_task).
 The same population of neurons was recorded every day across the entire training procedure, from the animal's first exposure to the task through expert performance, novel stimulus exposure, and extinction of the learned stimulus-reward association.
-After the in vivo experiment was complete, the transcriptomic identity of the same neurons was measured using post-hoc spatial transcriptomics on the same tissue.
+After the in vivo experiment was complete, the transcriptomic identity of the same neurons was measured using post-hoc {term}`spatial transcriptomics` on the same tissue.

 ![Linking neuron function to gene expression](/resources/vl-overview-schematic.png)

 The purpose of this dataset is to link what a neuron does to who a neuron is.
-Inhibitory neurons are not a single population — they comprise several molecularly distinct subclasses with different connectivity, different intrinsic properties, and different roles in cortical computation.
+Inhibitory neurons are not a single population — they comprise several molecularly distinct {term}`subclass`es with different connectivity, different intrinsic properties, and different roles in cortical computation.
 Measuring the activity of these subclasses during learning has historically required choosing one subclass in advance, labeling it genetically, and recording it in